Limitation of Liability for Maritime Claims - 2016 Edition

 • Claims for loss of life or personal injury

-• Other claims, such as property claims (including damage to other ships, property or harbour works), delay, bunker spills, wreck removal, pollution damage, etc.
+• other claims, such as property claims (including damage to other ships, property or harbour works), delay, bunker spills, wreck removal, pollution damage, etc.

 This publication sets out the text of the LLMC Convention, which covers the right of limitation, limits of liability, the limitation fund and the scope of application.
 It also covers the circumstances in which shipowners and salvors can limit their liability.